 Regardless of how you plan to invest in retirement, always start as early as possible and stay consistent with your deposits.
 Your future self will thank you.

-Meeting others can help you not only stay connected and up-to-date on new jobs and freelancing trends but also refine your skills and learn new ones.
+Meeting others can help you stay connected and up-to-date on new jobs and freelancing trends.
 Here are a few ways you can stay connected and keep learning as a freelancer.

 Take an Online Course

-Here’s a list of courses recommended by the 80+ real freelancers I surveyed and spoke with:
+Here’s a list of courses recommended by the 80+ freelancers we surveyed:

-When I started freelancing in October of 2016, hiring a mentor was the very best thing I did for my business.
-I didn’t need help writing — I needed help figuring out how to write for other people … and make money doing it.
+When I started freelancing, finding a mentor was the best thing I did for my business.
+I didn’t need help writing — I needed help figuring out how to write for other people and make money doing it.

-The process of hiring a mentor, coach, or consultant isn’t the same for everyone.
-Depending on your budget, industry, expertise, and location, you might fare better with a coaching course or a local consultant.
-Some of the above-mentioned courses teach how to freelance, too.
+The process of finding a mentor, coach, or consultant isn’t the same for everyone.
+You may find a mentor in your local community or hire a mentor for help.
+Depending on your budget, industry, expertise, and location, you might take a coaching course or connect with a local consultant.

 Join a Freelance Community